WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	public string PublicTableSas { get; set; }
 	````

-	>**Note**: Replace the _http://127.0.0.1:10002/devstoreaccount1_ with your storage table account uri in order to work against Windows Azure.
+	>**Note**: Replace the _http://127.0.0.1:10002/devstoreaccount1_ with your storage table account URI in order to work against Windows Azure.

 1. Override the **OnActionExecuting** method in the **BaseController** class.